srimarrivada/BigData-Installation-on-Windows/Install Apache Hadoop on Windows 10.md

 7zip can be downloaded from the [official 7zip Downloads](https://www.7-zip.org/download.html) website and WinRAR can be downloaded from the [official RAR lab Downloads](https://www.rarlab.com/download.htm) website.
 <br/>

-## Download Hadoop Binaries:
+## 2. Download Hadoop Binaries:
 Download the latest Hadoop 3.3.6 release from the [Apache Hadoop Downloads](https://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-3.3.6) mirror website.
-You need to download the binary file named `hadoop-3.3.6.tar.gz` file which gets downloaded to your **Downloads** folder.
+Go to the [suggested location](https://dlcdn.apache.org/hadoop/common/hadoop-3.3.6/) for download from where you need to download the binary file named `hadoop-3.3.6.tar.gz` file which gets downloaded to your **Downloads** folder.

-After the binary file is downloaded:
+After the binary file is downloaded, unpack it using any file archiver (7zip or WinRAR) utility as below:
 1. Choose the installation directory in your machine and copy `hadoop-3.3.6.tar.gz` file to that directory.
-Let us copy it to `D:\ProgramFiles\Hadoop` location.
+Here, we are choosing the Hadoop installation directory as `D:\ProgramFiles\Hadoop`.

 2. In the installation directory, right click on `hadoop-3.3.6.tar.gz` file and choose "Extract Here" or "7-Zip -> Extract Here" option which extracts a new packed file `hadoop-3.3.6.tar`.